Dot50Cal/JRE-Spotify-Download/README.md

 **Why use Aria?**

 > Aria saves a lot of time when downloading large files, however in this instance it does not save a ton of time.
 This is due to the way Spotify chunks its files.
-It does same a little bit of time, maybe 20-30 seconds, but it is an improvement nonetheless.
+It does save a little bit of time, maybe 20-30 seconds, but it is an improvement nonetheless.

 **Will this remove DRM?**